Skip to main content

 Resource Key

-Specify the resource key on the respective model by setting the $resourceKey property:
+You can set the resource key on the respective model by setting the $resourceKey property or overriding the getResourceKey method:

 class User extends ParentUserModel